Optimize

 Realized Savings Definitions

-X: The number of days since a recommendation has been addressed.Y: The number of days since a recommendation has been addressed, up to a maximum of 30.
+X: The number of days since a Recommendation has been addressed.Y: The number of days since a Recommendation has been addressed, up to a maximum of 30.

 Realized Savings Calculation